The glenohumeral joint has the following supporting structures:

 - long head of the biceps tendon

 - anterior labrum

 - glenohumeral ligaments - SGHL, MGHL, IGHL (anterior band)

 - infraspinatus and teres minor tendon

-The tendon of the subscapularis muscle attaches both to the lesser tubercle aswell as to the greater tubercle giving support to the long head of the biceps in the bicipital groove.
+The tendon of the subscapularis muscle attaches both to the lesser tuberosity aswell as to the greater tuberosity giving support to the long head of the biceps in the bicipital groove.

 Dislocation of the long head of the biceps will inevitably result in rupture of part of the subscapularis tendon.

 The rotator cuff is made of the tendons of subscapularis, supraspinatus, infraspinatus and teres minor muscle.

 The supraspinatus, infraspinatus and teres minor muscles and tendons are shown.
 They all attach to the greater tuberosity.

 The rotator cuff muscles and tendons act to stabilize the shoulderjoint during movements.